mrhockeymonkey/todo/README.md

 ## Things left  to do

 - configurable days ahead,
+- UI for categories is a bit rough
 - Import/export categories
 - address all vscode problems
 - ui fixes